microsoft/sarif-tutorials/docs/Introduction.md

 is called a <a href="Glossary.md#dynamic-analysis-tool">_dynamic analysis tool_</a>.
 SARIF does not claim to represent the output of dynamic analysis tools, but there are dynamic analysis tools that have adopted it successfully.
 YMMV.

+<a id="note-3">3.</a> Almost.
+In preparing this tutorial I discovered two bugs in the ESLint SARIF formatter:

+- [#1698](https://github.com/microsoft/sarif-sdk/issues/1698): "ESLint: file paths must be expressed as valid URIs"
+- [#1699](https://github.com/microsoft/sarif-sdk/issues/1699): "ESLint: ruleIndex is not a valid property of reportingDescriptor."

+The example in this tutorial is hand-edited to correct those bugs and become valid SARIF.